Difference between Finance vs Lease

 The financing option may or may not require the buyer to make down payments, whereas, in the case of a leasing option, down payments are just not required.
 Finance is a sort of capital expenditure, whereas the lease option is regarded as an operating expense.
 In a finance option, the hirer can actually claim depreciation, whereas, in the case of a leasing option, it is the lessor who is eligible to claim depreciation.

-Below are the Top 9 difference between Finance vs Lease:
+Below are the top 9 differences between Finance vs Lease:

 Key Differences Between Finance vs Lease

 The key differences between finance and lease are provided and discussed as follows:

 - In financing option, the hirer can claim the depreciation, and the repairs and maintenance of an asset are entirely the responsibility of the buyer.
 On the other hand, in a leasing option, the lessor can claim depreciation.
 In an operating lease, the lessor will have to take care of the repairs and maintenance of the leased property.
 However, in the case of a financial lease, the lessee is solely responsible for the repairs and maintenance of the asset.

 - A financing option might not always require the buyer to make down payments.
 This totally depends on the seller to seller, assets to assets, and offers to offers.
 The amount of down payment might not always be quoted the same by all the sellers of a particular asset.
 On the other hand, the down payment option is not available in the case of a leasing option.

 - The duration of a financing option might be shorter as compared to the duration of a leasing option.

 - The type of expenditure involved in financing is capital expenditure, whereas the type of expenditure involved in leasing is an operating expense.